The confluence of the Green (left) and Colorado (right) rivers on the final morning of my paddle adventure.

 “The first rule of being a river guide is to keep your shoes on your feet,” Lars said.
 “If you step on a stick and it goes through your foot, or you get even a simple infection, you’re getting helicoptered out.
 Trip’s over.
 What are you going to say to your clients then?”

 “I have Chacos with me,” I said sheepishly.
 I didn’t dare tell Lars that I referred to those sandals as the Death Shoes, wearing my Crocs whenever I could.
-I had dime-sized blisters bubbling on the outside of both heels.
-I also had shoe-bite scrapes across my metatarsals from the straps rubbing into the top of my feet.
-I’d never feel thankful to be off a river, but I was glad I would suffer in the Death Shoes for only another thirty-six hours.
+The Death Shoes had caused dime-sized blisters to bubble on both of my heels and etched long abrasions across the top of my feet.
+I’d never feel thankful to be off a river, but I was glad I would have to suffer in the Death Shoes for only another thirty-six hours.

 Several more rounds of banter and beers passed, and finally conversation tapered off.
 Josh gave me a piggy-back partway back to my camp on the lower ledges.
 I hopped on one foot the rest of the way, too independent and too damn stubborn to let a higher-up carry me any farther.
 While I sat cross-legged on my canvas cot, I slid my left shoe into my dry bag so I wouldn’t lose it.
 Although I didn’t know what I’d do with a single shoe.
 Be half a river guide?